-I figured teachable + leadpages + wistia video hosting + squarespace, was going to cost me more than Kajabi anyway, so it was actually for me financially that paying for separate software each month.
+I figured teachable + leadpages + wistia video hosting + squarespace, was going to cost me more than Kajabi anyway, so it was actually better for me financially than paying for separate software each month.

 So I started a free trial and got to work testing it out.

 I admit I got a bit frustrated with it at first – mainly because it is different to other platforms and I got frustrated that it didn’t always do what I wanted it to do.